The 7 Best Mountain Bike Shoes of 2025: Staff Picks

 Bottom Line: Protection, weight savings, efficiency and off-bike traction all make this shoe a top performer for rowdy riding.

 The outsole of the Freerider features the brand's legendary Stealth S1 rubber, which clings to pedals with its famously sticky compound.
 (No surprise from a company that got its start making sticky climbing shoes before venturing into mountain bike shoes.)
 The outer sole is also “spotted” with little divots or grooves that pedal spikes can sink their teeth into.
 Ventilation is adequate, thanks to mesh canvas patches across the toes and instep that dissipate sweat.
 Those same canvas patches also make the Freerider susceptible to wet conditions.
 Cyclists in soggy locations might consider the water-shedding Five Ten Freerider Pro (women's, men's), which is built with more protection against rain and impact.
-Conversely, riders in hot, dry climates might like the Pearl Izumi Canyon, which bested the Freerider for breathability in our test.
-Buy here (women’s and men’s).
+Conversely, riders in hot, dry climates might like the crankbrothers Stamp Trail Speed Lace Flat Bike Shoes, which won raves for breathability.
+The Freeriders are also available in a kids' version, which one REI editor's kid found comfortable enough to hit the playground in after a trail ride.
+Buy the women’s and men’s.

 Bottom Line: This perennial flat shoe favorite hits the sweet spot for flex, breathability and pedal grip.

 Admittedly, they’re slightly less stiff than the Five Ten Freerider and many other dedicated cycling shoes.
-But testers found it to be sufficiently rigid, and the sole (armed with that grippy Stealth® Phantom rubber) offers outstanding security, both on the pedals and off.
+But we found it to be sufficiently rigid, and the sole (armed with that grippy Stealth® Phantom rubber) offers outstanding security, both on the pedals and off.
 “Hiking on dry Rocky Mountain peaks and waterlogged trails in Michigan’s Pictured Rocks National Lakeshore, I had all the traction I wanted,” says our Colorado-based tester.
 Men found the Trailcross LT to fit feet of medium to medium-narrow width best, while our women riders reported an extra-roomy forefoot fit.
-Buy here (women’s and men’s).
+Buy the women’s and the men’s.

 Bottom Line: This do-it-all shoe delivers solid cycling performance and easy-wear comfort for all weekend activities.